 R.J.
 McElroy is a remarkable figure in Cedar Valley history.
 In 1947, he launched Black Hawk Broadcasting Company that consisted of radio and TV stations, including Waterloo’s own NBC affiliate – KWWL TV.
 McElroy’s hard work and ambition, coupled with the business acumen of his successor Robert Buckmaster, leveraged a modest investment from 31 local business leaders into a successful company and eventually into a philanthropic gift to the community.

 Thousands of people in northeast Iowa thank R.J.
 McElroy for the influence he has had in their lives.
-It is ironic that McElroy’s own accomplishments were achieved without the benefit of formalized education.
+It’s notable that McElroy’s own accomplishments were achieved without the benefit of formalized education.
 McElroy left school and home as a teenager to earn money for his family.
 He eventually found his calling in sales and broadcast.
 Many northeast Iowans remember the days when “Mac” conducted on-the-street interviews and gave away small loaves of bread on the Black’s Department Store corner in downtown Waterloo.